EduardoMagalhaes/CourseraDataProducts/README.md

 Please notice the first time the app runs it will gather external data, which may take a little while.

-You can check the running Shiny app here
+You can check the running Shiny app here!

 https://eduardomagalhaes.shinyapps.io/GoldStockPrices/